didge/VirtualBox-Clone-Backup/README.md

 When I make a backup of a live VM, I first shutdown it down then execute a script that launches VBCB with the `--backupmode start` option.
 With this option enabled, VBCB does the following:
 1. Takes a snapshot of the VM.
 1. Makes a clone of the VM from the snapshot.
-1. While the clone is starting, simultaneously resarts  the VM.
+1. While the clone is starting, simultaneously restarts the VM.
 Because the snapshot is taken while the VM is offline, it is both fast and stable.
+And, because the clone is made from a snapshot, there is nothing preventing the VM from restarting immediately.
+Backups of a live VM take only as long to shutdown and restart.

 ## Table of Contents
 - [VirtualBox Clone Backup](#virtualbox-clone-backup)